Owning a Shopify store is super exciting. You get to create your own products and sell them! What could be better?!

 Research from QuickSprout indicates that 90% of all product assessments have to do with color.
 “Color,” writes Neil Patel, is “85% of the reason you purchased a specific product.”
 Needless to say, color has, does, and will probably always play a part in the life of humans.

 An easy way out is to test which colors please your audience.
 Once you find the perfect fusion, your CSS site makes it easy to implement the change.

 8. Not using newsletters appropriately

-But since all new themes are running on sections they got rid of that feature, so now to get your subscribers over to mailchimp simply install the free mailchimp app from the Shopify app store and sync it with your mailchimp account and follow the steps.
+But since all new themes are running on sections they got rid of that feature, so now to get your subscribers over to Mailchimp simply install the free mailchimp from the Shopify app store and sync it with your Mailchimp account and follow the steps.

 Other email platforms such as Klaviyo will have their own sync apps as well.
 Connecting with mailchimp will also import other smart lists such as customers.

 Make sure that you create separate lists ideally for each type of customer, such as opt-in, or customers so you can target them specifically in the future